MaKraMc/PHP-Mac-Generator/README.md

 ```php
 echo randomMac();
 ```
-Or assign it to a value:
+Or assign it to a variable:
 ```php
 $foo = randomMac():
 ```